ShareefAlawneh/cook-book-study/README.md

                this will lead to edit the controller and re-compile with a possibity of bugs, suppose i want to do some image proccessing, this will make the job harder, delegation solve these kind of problems when i want to determine what to do at run time

+**chapter12:** the old way in js to declare classes, it allows us to clone the object to other one, its also provide us the mechanisim  to
+               extend the object at run time, without touching the base implementation. and its apllying the self contained components concept, its a very good design pattern, where every thing is independant and you can use it by its own.